The mission of the FAA is to provide the safest, most efficient aerospace system in the world.

 The role of the FAA Airports organization in meeting this goal is to provide leadership in planning and developing a safe and efficient national airport system to satisfy the needs of aviation interests of the United States.
 The FAA Airports organization accomplishes this task with due consideration for economics, environmental compatibility, local proprietary rights and the safeguarding of the public investment.

 The Airports organization provides leadership and support to the aviation community for purposes of planning, developing, and maintaining a safe and efficient system of airports.
-The FAA Airports Division provides technical and advisory guidance in the following areas:
+We provide technical and advisory guidance in the following areas:

 - Airport planning and development